imgen/TopAct/Deliverables/Readme.md

 Open `TopAct.sln` in VS and press <kbd>F5</kbd> or <kbd>Ctrl</kbd> + <kbd>F5</kbd>.

 It will launch `Swagger UI` page.
-Click <kbd>Authorize</kbd> button, in the popup dialog, don't forget to tick the `api` scope checkbox.
+Click <kbd>Authorize</kbd> button at the top right corner, then in the popup dialog, don't forget to tick the `api` scope checkbox.
 Then just click the  <kbd>Authorize</kbd> button at the bottom left, it should retrieve the authorization token from `IdentityServer4`.
 Then click <kbd>Close</kbd> button to close the popup.

 After authorization, just play with the UI using `Swagger UI`.

 ## Configuration